VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 Your diet plays a crucial role in supporting your cardiovascular fitness.
 Adequate carbohydrate intake fuels your workouts, while protein supports muscle recovery.
 Staying hydrated is equally important, as dehydration can negatively impact your VO2 max during exercise.

-Here at Activ8 Health Club, we have active health professionals who can give you all the appropriate information, education, and appropriate exercise regimens to help improve your cardiovascular fitness, which in tandem will improve your VO2Max.
+Here at Activ8 Health Club, we have active health professionals who can give you all the appropriate information, education, and exercise regimens to help improve your cardiovascular fitness, which, in tandem, will improve your VO2Max.
 Further explanation below explores this notion!

 The Role of Exercise Physiologists